SONNY-SONNIX/streamlit-web-app-for-sales-prediction/readme.md

 Contributions to this project are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

-Feel free to customize the README.md file based on your specific project details and requirements.
+Feel free to customize the read.md file based on your specific project details and requirements.
+Please make sure to update tests as appropriate.
+Contact me via my email: otchie.sonny@gmail.com

+## Author
+Sonny Agorvor-Otchie.